linuxmuster/linuxmuster-nginx-proxy/README.md

 linuxmuster.net scripts and configuration files to setup a nginx reverse proxy for docker containers (based on [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy)).

-To add your container simply add a nginx configuration file with extension _.conf_ to _/srv/docker/linuxmuster-nginx-proxy/conf.d_ and restart the container:
+To add your container simply place a nginx configuration file with extension _.conf_ in _/srv/docker/linuxmuster-nginx-proxy/conf.d_ and restart the container:
 `systemctl restart linuxmuster-nginx-proxy`

 Minimal conf example (adjust ports and hostname):
 `
 server {
     listen 443 ssl;